dengyun-git/STEpUp_QC_Paper/README.md

 * The script called 'QC.paper.202306' will generate a new folder called 'Robj.Paper' in the users personal Downloads folder (if the user is working out of this folder location) and will store R objects for plots and tables.

-* To use the minimal dataset to replicate figures in the paper please refer to the detailed guide described in "vignette-for-replication.html" under the "minimal datasets" folder.
+* To use the minimal dataset to replicate figures in the paper please refer to the detailed guide outlined in "vignette-for-replication.html" located within the "minimal dataset" folder.

 ### Other
 * The user will need to install the R packages: